Ardumower/Sunray/alfred/README.md

 # Sunray for Alfred

+NOTE: Below steps are only required if you want to compile custom version of the 'Sunray for Alfred' firmware.

 ## How to install code and compile 'Sunray for Alfred' (required only once)
 Run this on your Alfred: